-The DC Department of Insurance, Securities and Banking issues consumer guides and other informational resources to educate District of Columbia residents on financial services and insurance topics.
-Select from the following links to view the guides and more resources for consumers.
-In addition, DISB participates in a number of other financial education campaigns throughout the year.
-Also, remember you can file a complaint or report financial fraud to our agency.
+DISB issues consumer alerts and guides, publishes reports and provides informational resources to educate residents on the financial service providers and products available in the District of Columbia.
+Select from the links below the consumer resources provided by the Department.
+Learn more about DISB participation in financial education campaigns tools, and initiatives throughout the year.
+Remember you can file a complaint or report financial fraud to our agency.

 DISB Consumer Alerts and Guides

 DISB publishes consumer alerts and guides to inform District of Columbia residents about financial services and insurance topics and to help residents avoid being a victim of fraud or unfair and fraudulent business practices.